-Once the different results of the RESCCUE project have been identified in Table 1 and taking into account the dissemination and exploitation plan being defined, a set of datasheets have been developed for those results that the owners have decided to disseminate and/or exploit them.
+Once the different results of the RESCCUE project were identified in Table 1 and taking into account the dissemination and exploitation plan being defined, a set of datasheets was developed for those results that the owners have decided to disseminate and/or exploit them.
 As it can be seen in Table 1, there are several methodologies, tools and software that could be commercialized, but obviously, this depends on the owner and their interests regarding these results generated.
-In addition, most of these results that could be commercialized are already at an early stage of development and hence deciding now which is the best channel to commercialize them is probably not feasible.

 Another big block of RESCCUE results are the datasets generated by the several methodologies, tools, software via setting-up models with the research site information.
 In these cases, commercialization is not an option so the way to exploit the results is via publishing them or spreading them in conferences, networking events and making them available with open data (i.e. in an open-access repository such as Zenodo).
-This is specially detailed in D8.2 Data Management Plan and its revisions.
+This is specially detailed in D8.6 Data Management Plan (final version).

 Finally, the last big block of RESCCUE results are the publications (such as the Resilience Action Plans and some other critical deliverables of the project).
-In these cases, the exploitation channel is clear: the results must be published so they can reach a wider audience and the impacts of the project can be easily deployed to other cities.
+In these cases, the exploitation channel is clear: the results have been published so they can reach a wider audience and the impacts of the project can be easily deployed to other cities.
 In order to this, the several specific strategies described in section 5.4 should be applied.

-For 39 of the 58 results, several dissemination and/or exploitation actions have been defined.
+For 39 of the 58 results, several dissemination and/or exploitation actions were defined and carried out

-This actions have been defined by each one of the results' owner(s), resulting in a datasheet for each one of the results including the following information:
+These actions were defined and carried out by each one of the results' owner(s), resulting in a datasheet for each one of the results including the following information:

 - Result

 - Type of result: dataset, methodology, model, software or publication

 - Owner(s)

 - WP

 - CODE

-- Action (in yellow dissemination actions, in green exploitation actions)
+- Action:

-- o Description
+- Description

 - Target

 - o Planning

-- o Responsible
+- Responsible